Austronesian and Papuan Linguistics

 (b) Typological: What are typical structural features of Austronesian languages?
 How do they compare to typical features of Papuan languages, if such exist?

-By relating the genealogical and typological observations we can observe that structural characteristics of languages have diffused across language family boundaries.
-The study of such areal distributions of structural characteristics helps to reconstruct possible scenario’s of ancient and more recent contact between groups of speakers.
-The area we focus on is Eastern Indonesia, a linguistically rich zone where Austronesian and Papuan languages have been in contact for millennia.
+By relating observations on genealogy, typology and contact we can study areal distributions of lexical and structural characteristics to reconstruct possible migrations and scenario’s of ancient and more recent contact between groups of speakers.
+The area we focus on in this course is Eastern Indonesia, a linguistically very diverse zone where Austronesian and Papuan languages have been in contact for millennia.

-- To recognise the types of evidence used for the genealogical classification of Austronesian and Papuan languages.
+- To become familiar with the evidence used for the genealogical classification of Austronesian and Papuan languages.

-- To be able to evaluate the validity of various types of evidence.
+- To be able to evaluate how various types of evidence can be used to study language history.

 - To understand the typological variety found in the Austronesian family and Papuan language groups.

-- To present a historical and typological comparison of one or more features found in languages of the area.
+- To present a historical and typological comparison of one or more features found in languages of the area in oral and/or written form.

 Mode of instruction